saifalbaghdadi/Emotion-detection/README.md

 - Be able to analyze real-time images (video streaming) and implement facial-expression recognition.
 - Explore techniques to identify emotions from subtle movements or gestures on the face.

+## Dataset:
+- Download data from kaggle [kaggle](https://www.kaggle.com/datasets/msambare/fer2013).
+- The data consists of 48x48 pixel grayscale images of faces.
+The faces have been automatically registered so that the face is more or less centred and occupies about the same amount of space in each image.
+The task is to categorize each face based on the emotion shown in the facial expression into one of seven categories (0=Angry, 1=Disgust, 2=Fear, 3=Happy, 4=Sad, 5=Surprise, 6=Neutral).
+The training set consists of 28,709 examples and the public test set consists of 3,589 examples.

 ## Coding Structure: